 - 1 4 oz can tomato paste

-- Remove from heat.
+- Remove polenta from heat.
 Add butter and parmesan.

-- Bake for 40 minutes at 375 degrees until puffy and hot in the middles.
-Top with grated cheese and bake for additional 5 minutes.
+- Bake for 30 minutes or until puffy and hot in the middles.
+Top with mozzarella and bake for additional 5 minutes.

 - Let cool for 10 minutes before serving.
 The longer you allow to cool the firmer the polenta will become.

 - Store leftovers in fridge for up to 3 days.